manuelcarriernunes/learn-PowerShell/README.md

 - [Parameter-attribute-advanced-function.ps1](advanced-functions/Parameter-attribute-advanced-function.ps1)
 shows how to define an advanced function using the Parameter attribute

+# Parameter attribute

+The Parameter attribute is the use of the \[Parameter(...)\] syntax on a function parameter to express contraints on that parameter.
+Have a look at the following files for different ways of using the Parameter attribute syntax.

-[mandatory-parameter.ps1](advanced-functions/mandatory-parameter.ps1) shows how the mandatory argument to the parameter attribute is used.
+- [mandatory-parameter.ps1](advanced-functions/mandatory-parameter.ps1) shows how the mandatory argument to the parameter attribute is used.

-[parameter-set.ps1](advanced-functions/parameter-set.ps1) shows how to define parameter sets.
+- [parameter-set.ps1](advanced-functions/parameter-set.ps1) shows how to define parameter sets.